dotnet/dotnet-docker/README.monitor.md

   * `docker pull mcr.microsoft.com/dotnet/nightly/monitor:6`

 # About

-The images from the dotnet/nightly repositories include last-known-good (LKG) builds for the next release of [.NET](https://github.com/dotnet/core).

-See [dotnet](https://hub.docker.com/_/microsoft-dotnet/) for images with official releases of [.NET](https://github.com/dotnet/core).

 This image contains the .NET Monitor tool.

 Use this image as a sidecar container to collect diagnostic information from other containers running .NET Core 3.1 or later processes.